tap349/tap349.github.io/_posts/2017-08-02-chef-troubleshooting.md

 1. <https://github.com/sous-chefs/ruby_rbenv/issues/166>

-this error occurs after updating `ruby_rbenv` cookbook to its latest as of now - 2.0.6. so it seems to be a bug in `ruby_rbenv` cookbook itself - downgrade it to some earlier version.
+this error occurs after updating `ruby_rbenv` cookbook to its latest version as of now - 2.0.6. so it seems to be a bug in `ruby_rbenv` cookbook itself - downgrade it to some earlier version.

 _cookbooks/rails_rbenv/metadata.rb_: